saf-dmitry/taskpaper-mode/SCRIPTING.md

 ### Outline Mapping and Traversing

-The mapping routine can call any arbitrary function.
+The mapping routines can call any arbitrary function.

  - `taskpaper-map-tree`
  - `taskpaper-map-region`